jsnfng/GarminPPG/README.md

     -  2_W.fit

 ### OTHER REQUIRED FILES
-Within "inputs" there is a limits Excel file.
+Within "inputs" there is a "limits.xlsx" Excel file.
 This will hold the <b>row number</b> within the dataframe corresponding to the _end_ of a given phase.
 For instance, the 'start' phase will begin at row 0 and finish at the number given in the 'ramp' column for a given ID.
-These can be observed by either printing each one_id dataframe to match timestamps or by visual inspection of the plotted data.
+These can be observed by either printing each one_id dataframe to match timestamps and/or by visual inspection of the plotted data.
 The phases are defined based on ECG data as the reference as follows:
 - Start: The period from when testing starts until when heart rate begins to climb due to the start of exercise.
 - Ramp 1: The period in which heart rate values climb to steady-state during the first exercise bout.
 - Exercise 1: Steady-state heart rate during the first exercise bout.